 At each of these services, Rev. Kevin Patterson will give the invocation, the Townsend Military Band will play a hymn, volleys will be fired by the American Legion Post No. 199 firing squad, and taps will be played.

 The parade will disband after leaving the cemetery to later re-form at the Spaulding Memorial School in Townsend Center.
 At about 2:35 p.m., the Townsend Minuteman Company will fire a saulte at the Bicentennial Monument in front of the school before the marching units move down Turnpike Road to the Main Street Bridge.
-Those who lost their lives at sea will also be honored during the Main Street Bridge memorial service with flowers being strewn upon the water from a decorated boat.

 After the service at the bridge, marchers will parade to Memorial Hall for a memorial service.
 The parade will then pass around the town common and go to the Hillside Cemetery for a memorial service.
 Rev. Jeremy St. Martin will offer the invocations at all three memorial services.